wiredcraft-dev/test-backend/README.md

 Here's what you should aim for:

-- Good use of current Node.js & API design best practices.
+- Good use of current language & API design best practices.
 - Good testing approach.
 - Extensible code.

-## FAQ

-> Where should I send back the result when I'm done?

-Fork this repo and send us a pull request when you think it's ready for review.
-You don't have to finish everything prior and you can continue to work on it.
-We don't have a deadline for the task.

-> What if I have a question?

-Create a new issue in the repo and we will get back to you shortly.